Whole-Home Repipe services

 Are AlertPlumber-matched plumbers actually verified?

 Yes.
-Every plumber matched through AlertPlumber is matched through the eLocal network's state-licensure verification process verified against state databases at routing time.
-AlertPlumber doesn’t maintain a roster — license verification happens fresh for every match.
+Every plumber matched through AlertPlumber goes through the partner network’s state-licensure verification process, cross-checked against state contractor databases at routing time.
+AlertPlumber doesn’t maintain a static roster — license verification happens fresh for every match.

 Does AlertPlumber charge a fee?

-No. AlertPlumber is free to use.
+AlertPlumber does not charge homeowners.
 AlertPlumber is a referral service paid by the verified plumber when they accept a qualified call.
 You only pay for the actual plumbing work, at the rate the matched plumber quotes you.

 Can I get a written estimate before work starts?